SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/getting-started-host-app.md

    }
    ```
    > Lines to be added are preceded by the [+] mark.

+   The `OutletRouter` allows us to route the content of a `<sci-router-outlet>`.
+Since we do not specify a target outlet, navigation refers to the primary router outlet.
+We get the router via the platform's bean manager.
-1. Navigate to the `shopping cart` microfrontend when the user clicks the shopping cart button.
+1. Next, we want to display the `shopping cart` microfrontend when the user clicks the shopping cart button.

-   In the constructor, add a click listener to the button and invoke the method `onToggleShoppingCart`, as following:
+   In the constructor, add a click listener to the shopping cart button and invoke the method `onToggleShoppingCart`, as follows:
    ```ts
    constructor() {
      document.querySelector('button.shopping-cart').addEventListener('click', () => this.onToggleShoppingCart());